vmware-tanzu/community-edition/docs/site/content/docs/latest/velero-config.md

 ## Usage Example

 This walkthrough guides you through an example disaster recovery scenario that leverages the Velero package.

+### Before You Begin

-You must deploy the package before attempting this walkthrough.
-For more information about deploying the package see <!-- Add link here for deploying packages topic>
+You must deploy the Velero package before attempting this walkthrough, for more information see [Packages Introduction](packages-intro.md).

-⚠️ Note: For more advanced use cases and documentation, see the official Velero [documentation](https://velero.io/docs/latest/).

 In the following steps, you will simulate a disaster scenario.
 Specifically, you will deploy a stateless workload, create a backup, delete the workload, and restore it from the backup.